Tiggilyboo/website/content/blog/Exploring-Rust.md

 +++
 date = "2016-05-14T13:06:00-04:00"
-title = "Exploring Rust"
+title = "Exploring Rust - Part 1"
-description = "Started taking a look at what all the hype was about with Rust!" draft = true tags = ["Programming", "Rust", "Compiler"] topics = ["Blog", "Programming"] comments=true
+description = "Started taking a look at what all the hype was about with Rust!" tags = ["Programming", "Rust", "Compiler"] topics = ["Blog", "Programming"] comments=true